The Definitive Guide to Underground Cable Ducting

 Leakage Prevention

-INSTALLATION METHOD
+DUCT INSTALLATION METHOD

-Have you ever wondered how to install underground utilities ducting?
+Ever wondered how to install underground utilities ducting?

-1) Choosing the right colour duct to match your utility.
+1) Choosing the right colour duct to match your utility

-2) Choosing the right material while considering the conditions of your installation.
+2) Choosing the right material while considering the conditions of your installation

-3) Designing your installation route and making sure no other utilities run through it.
+3) Designing your installation route and making sure no other utilities run through it

 iStep 4 – Turning off the utilities you are going to install before you start.

-4) Digging a trench of the appropriate depth and width for your utility.
+4) Digging a trench of the appropriate depth and width for your utility

-5) Preparing a 50mm deep bed of sand or fine soil in the base of the trench.
-Making it level with the access chamber/ catchpit interface.
+5) Preparing a 50mm deep bed of sand or fine soil in the base of the trench, making it level with the access chamber/ catchpit interface

-7) Using draw cords and the pilot rope/wire to help run the pipes/cables through the ducting.
+7) Using draw cords and the pilot rope/wire to help run the pipes/cables through the ducting

 iStep 9 – Checking the installation to ensure everything is connection and sealing is correct.